-Fig. 3 illustrates our queueing model for a server farm with k servers.
-We assume that there is a fixed power budget \mathcal{P} , which can be split among the k servers, allocating \mathcal{P}i power to server i where $\sum{i=1}^k \mathcal{P}i = \mathcal{P}$.
-The corresponding server speeds are denoted by s_i .
-We shall initially assume that the workload is CPU bound.
-Later in Section 6 we relax this assumption to allow for other workloads as well, such as memory bound workloads.
-Each server receives a fraction q_i of the total workload coming in to the server farm.
-Corresponding to any vector of power allocation $(\mathcal{P}1,\ldots,\mathcal{P}k)$, there exists an optimal workload allocation vector (q_1,\ldots,q_k) .
-We derive the optimal workload allocation for each power allocation and use that vector, (q_1,\ldots,q_k) , both in theory and in the actual experiments.
-The details of how we obtain the optimal (q_1,\ldots,q_k) are deferred to the appendix.
+i, receives a fraction q_i of the total workload coming in to the server farm.
+Corresponding to any vector of power allocation $(\mathcal{P}1, \ldots, \mathcal{P}k)$, there exists an optimal workload allocation vector (q_1^, \ldots, q_k^) .
+We derive the optimal workload allocation for each power allocation and use that vector, (q_1^, \ldots, q_k^) , both in theory and in the actual experiments.
+The details of how we obtain the optimal (q_1^, \ldots, q_k^) are deferred to [12].

 Our model assumes that the jobs at a server are scheduled using the Processor-Sharing (PS) scheduling discipline.
 Under PS, when there are n jobs at a server, they each receive $1/n^{th}$ of the server capacity.
 PS is identical to Round-Robin with quantums (as in Linux), when the quantum size approaches zero.
 A job's response time, T, is the time from when the job arrives until it has completed service, including waiting time.
-We aim to minimize mean response time, E[T].
+We aim to minimize $mean\ response\ time$, E[T].

 We will analyze our server farm model under both an open loop configuration (See Section 4.2) and a closed loop configuration (See Section 4.3).
 An open loop configuration is one in which jobs arrive from outside the system and leave the system after they complete service.
 We assume that the arrival process is Poisson with average rate λ jobs/sec.
 Sometimes it will be convenient to, instead, express λ in units of GHz.
 This conversion is easily achievable since an average job has size E[S] gigacycles.
 In the theorems presented in the paper, λ is in the units of GHz.
-However, in the appendix, when convenient for queuing analysis, we switch to jobs/sec.
-Likewise, while it is common for us to express the speed of the server, s, in GHz, we sometimes switch to jobs/sec in the appendix when convenient.
-A closed loop configuration is one in which there are always a fixed number of users N (also referred to as the multi-programming level) who each submit one job to the server.
+However, in the proofs in [12], when convenient for queueing analysis, we switch to jobs/sec.
+Likewise, while it is common for us to express the speed of the server, s, in GHz, we sometimes switch to jobs/sec in [12] when convenient.
+A closed loop configuration is one in which there are always a fixed number of users N(also referred to as the multi-programming level) who each submit one job to the server.
 Once a user's job is completed, he immediately creates another job, keeping the number of jobs constant at N.

 In all of the theorems that follow, we find the optimal power allocation, $(\mathcal{P}1^, \mathcal{P}2^, \dots, \mathcal{P}k^)$, for a k-server farm, which minimizes the mean response time, E[T], given the fixed peak power budget $\mathcal{P} = \sum{i=1}^k \mathcal{P}i^$.
 While deriving the optimal power allocation is non-trivial, computing E[T] for a given allocation is easy.
-Hence we omit showing the mean response time in each case and refer the reader to the appendix.
-Due to lack of space, we defer all proofs to the appendix.
+Hence we omit showing the mean response time in each case and refer the reader to [12].
+Due to lack of space, we defer all proofs to [12].
 However, we present the intuition behind the theorems in each case.
-Recall from Section 2 that each fully utilized server has a minimum power consumption of b Watts and maximum power consumption of b Watts.
-To illustrate our results clearly, we shall assume throughout this section (and the Appendix) that the power budget \mathcal{P} is such that PowMax allows us to run b servers (each at power b) and PowMin allows us to run b servers (each at power b).
+Recall from Section 2 that each fully utilized server has a minimum power consumption of c Watts.

+To illustrate our results clearly, we shall assume throughout this section that the power budget \mathcal{P} is such that Pow-Max allows us to run n servers (each at power c) and PowMin allows us to run m servers (each at power b).
 This is equivalent to saying: